ChrisViral/RealChute/Output/readme.txt

-Please COMPLETELY DELETE any previous RealChute installation before installing a new version.
+﻿Please COMPLETELY DELETE any previous RealChute installation before installing a new version.
 Not doing so could corrupt save files, craft files, or break different aspects of the game.
 I am *not* responsible if you do not delete it the previous install and break something.

-NOTE: AS OF KSP 1.1, REALCHUTE NO LONGER IS LOCKED ON THE WINDOWS 64BIT BUILDS.
-THIS IS HOWEVER POTENTIALLY SUBJECT TO CHANGE, AND SUPPORT FOR THOSE BUILDS AS WELL AS THE OSX 64BIT BUILD MAY BE REVERTED AT ANY MOMENT, AND THIS, ENTIRELY UP TO MY OWN DISCRETION.

 //-------------------------------------------------------//
 -- Changelog--
+October 16th 2018
+v1.4.7.1
+-Recompiled for 1.5

 October 15th 2018
 v1.4.7
-Fixed localization issue with KSP 1.4.5 (Parachute category and chute parts not showing up in VAB)
+-Fixed localization issue with KSP 1.4.5 (Parachute category and chute parts not showing up in VAB)

 August 25th 2018
 v1.4.6.1